SunstriderEmu/sunstrider-legacy/doc/install_linux.md

 Just run both the **worldserver** and the **authserver** in the `<root_install_folder>/bin` folder.

-Sunstrider now also has some systemd scripts that you can use, see [this directory][restarterscripts].
+Sunstrider also has some generic systemd scripts that you can use, see [this directory][restarterscripts].
 [restarterscripts]:
 https://github.com/ValorenWoW/sunstrider-core/tree/master/contrib/sunstrider